tacohen125/peakShoulderFinder/README.md

 # Peak Shoulder Finder
 ## Package for Peak Shoulder Finding and Analysis
-This package applies a Savitzky-Golay filter to data to reduce the noise in the raw data, and then finds the peaks and shoulders that exist in the filtered data.
+This package applies a Savitzky-Golay filter to data to reduce the noise in the raw data.
+The Savitzky-Golay filter is used to smooth the data and hopefully increase the signal-to-noise ratio without greatly distorting the original data.
+This is done by fitting subsets of data with a low degree polynomial to minimize the RMSE.

+The filtered data is then fed into the peak_shoulder_finder.py function that uses first and second differentials to find the peaks and shoulders of the dataset.

+In the organization of this project, find examples of the function under docs, where several python notebooks walk through the function.

+In the Data function, find the data that is used in the examples

+In the peakShoulderFinder file, find the python functions that are used in this function.

 ### How to Install
 ```